 Program AdmissionOnce admitted to the Dore' School of Graduate Studies, applicants must seek formal admission to the program before being eligible to enroll in courses.

-To be admitted to the program, the following requirements must be met:
+To be admitted to the program, applicants must possess an undergraduate degree from an accredited university.

 Only complete applications are accepted, and applicants must ensure that their applications are complete when submitted.
 Incomplete applications will not be acknowledged or considered.